Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 It is a number used as a negotiating tool by huge corporations who sign purchase agreements for millions of oz a year for industrial or jewelry use.

-Even the US Mint pays more than the spot price to buy gold and silver for making American Eagles.
+Even the US Mint pays more than the spot price to buy gold and silver for minting American Eagles.

 We mostly sell 1, 5 and 10oz silver bullion and 1oz gold coins- "retail" products.
 There are costs to make those, as well as for shipping and packing etc. Do you ask why bread costs so much when wheat is only $5 a bushel on the commodities exchange?
 The comparison is very similar.